-Hire a Shanghai Tour Guide While Visiting Shanghai China
+Shanghai Tour Guide For Hire While Traveling China

 As China’s financial core and largest city in the country, Shanghai serves the average visitor with both fascination and a slew of colorful experiences during both day and night.
-As you fill out your free request for a quote, I would be happy to tell you all about what Shanghai has to offer, including the mix of both old and new at the world famous Bund, which showcases a waterfront promenade lined with colonial-era buildings, which ultimately faces the modern landscape of the city known to be a technology hub of East China.
+If you would like to experience a tour of this wonderful city, request a quote from this page and I would be happy to tell you all about what Shanghai has to offer.
+Including the mix of both old and new at the world-famous Bund, which showcases a waterfront promenade lined with colonial-era buildings, which ultimately faces the modern landscape of the city known to be a technology hub of East China.

-Worried about what to eat if you’re not use to China’s local cuisine?
-Even as Shanghai is among some of the finest dining in the country with equally excellent service, they have a downtown that will fill your bellies with the western food that you had left behind before your trip.
+Worried about what to eat if you’re not used to China’s local cuisine?
+Even as Shanghai is among some of the finest dinings in the country with equally excellent service, they have a downtown that will fill your bellies with the western food that you had left behind before your trip.

 Dive into the culture and history of the city as I bring you to the Shanghai Museum

 where you can examine art that goes back thousands of years in a building that is considered China’s first world-class modern museum.
 If art doesn’t pique your interest, head to Disneyland Park theme park, which just opened in mid-June of 2016 and has already attracted over one million visitors from around the globe.

 As the city sets to influence the rest of the country and modernize it, it is also known as “Oriental Paris” and serves as a shoppers paradise for those with fashionable and modern tastes.
 At night, we can head over to the Bund or enjoy a cruise on the Huangpu river to watch the shimmering, colorful lights of Shanghai’s buildings glowing bright by the water.